 - Monitoring – a market is constantly fluctuating, and your customer needs change quickly as well.
 Be ready to update the solution any time – you can get a clearer idea by analyzing marketing KPIs and direct customer feedback.

 The strategy of continuous integration is the key to building a sustainable digitalization strategy.
-Remember, you are not looking for a quick fix, but long-term improvement.
+Remember, you are not looking for a quick fix, but a long-term improvement.
 This means planning should lie at the core of all innovations.

 5. Chatbots (NLP chatbots, funnel chatbots)